 He began to die.

-found the king alone.
-And being a Fool, he was simple-minded,
+and found the king alone.
+Now being a Fool, he was simple-minded,

 he didn't see a king.
 He only saw a man alone and in pain.